Blog

 Realizing paperless maintenance and operations has been the target of airlines, MRO service providers (MROs) and OEMs in recent decades, especially in the last few years.
 With the increased adoption of electronic technical logbooks and digital solutions in maintenance, a growing number of airlines are getting close to going 100% paperless in their internal operations.
-However, that development is less well advanced when it comes to external communication.
+However, that development is less well-advanced when it comes to external communication.
 Data sharing is essential for efficient collaboration in the industry, for example, in outsourced maintenance and component service activities, supporting digital twin initiatives and leasing agreements.

 Room For Improvement